 Why are these features important?
 Each one helps reduce your carbon footprint and utility costs.
-For instance, multi-paned windows with low-e coatings can cut your heat loss back by 25-50%, while more efficient appliances use significantly less energy and water.

 New homes are also more likely to come with green and energy-efficient devices such as smart thermostats, as well as high-efficiency furnaces and heat pumps, water heaters and kitchen appliances.
 While you can certainly add these to an older home, it can cost a lot more.

-To find out which features a new home includes, ask the builder for a list of energy-saving items, or have a third-party inspector give the house an energy score when performing your home inspection.
+To find out which features a new home includes, ask the builder for a list of energy-saving items, or have a third-party inspector give the home an energy score when performing your home inspection.

 3. Less maintenance and fewer repairs

 If you buy a new build from a reputable builder, you should encounter fewer maintenance issues and repairs than with an older home.
-The new floors, appliances, windows and other materials haven't experienced years of wear, so they shouldn’t need replaced anytime soon.
+The new floors, appliances, windows and other materials haven't experienced years of wear, so they shouldn’t need to be replaced anytime soon.

 Many builders also design today's homes to be low-maintenance.
 They might choose materials that won't require replacing or repainting.
 Your home's exterior trim, for instance, might be long-lasting composite instead of wood.

-And because you're bound to encounter some repairs regardless of your house's age, most new homes come with some type of warranty.
+And because you're bound to encounter some repairs regardless of your home's age, most new homes come with some type of warranty.
 Check with the builder to see what’s covered, and for how long.